rushabhjhaveri/Rutgers-CS314/Notes/Scheme_Notes.md

 If not, execute (action1), i.e., call the procedure action1.
 If it is false, control "falls through" to the next test, and keeps going until one of the tests evaluates to a true value (anything but #f).

+The actions corrosponding to a test are indented by one character.
+This lines the action up directly below the tests, rather than under the opening parentheses that group them together.

+The __else__ clause of a cond is __optional__.
+If present, that branch is taken as the "default".
+If none of the other conditions evaluate to a true value, the __else__ branch is taken.

+The __else__ clause is not really required, because we the same effect could be achieved by using a test expression that always evaluates to a true value.
+One way of doing this is to use the literal __#t__, the true boolean, because it's always true.